Kyrkjetaket

-Kyrkjetaket or Kirketaket is a mountain on the border of the municipalities of Rauma and Nesset in Møre og Romsdal county, Norway.
-The 1439 m tall peak is located in Rauma, about 7 km northeast of the village of Isfjorden and 12.4 km from the town of Åndalsnes.
+Kyrkjetaket is a mountain on the border of Rauma Municipality and Molde Municipality in Møre og Romsdal county, Norway.
+The 1439 m tall peak is located just inside the border of Rauma Municipality, about 7 km northeast of the village of Isfjorden and 12.4 km from the town of Åndalsnes.
 The mountain Gjuratinden lies about 9 km southeast of Kyrkjetaket.
 The name Kyrkjetaket translates to "the Church roof".

 In February 2004, it was chosen as one of Norway's 10 finest alpine mountains by the magazine Fri Flyt.